-You can also use our FREEandCLEAR Lender Directory to search for lenders by loan product.
-For example, you can search for lenders in your state that offer offer C2P / construction loans.
+Finally, you can use the FREEandCLEAR Lender Directory to search over 3,900 lenders by loan program.
+For example, you can find top-rated lenders in your state that offer C2P and construction loans.